Ultimate Mera Peak Expedition

 • Oximeter & Heart Rate Monitor - carried by the guides

-• Exclusive Partner discounts from Osprey, Ellis Brigham, The altitude Center and many others.
+• Exclusive Partner discounts from Osprey, Ellis Brigham, The Altitude Centre and many others.

 What's not included?